 In relation to blocks, smaller blocks are preferable as they not only generate a more flexible grid but also permit more frequent linkages, visual and pedestrian connectivity, and a greater degree of activity on the street.
 Often regulations do not contain the maximum block length and when they do, it is excessive like 500 meters in Chinese cities.
 In the Philippines the maximum length of a block is 400 meters.
-However, blocks exceeding 250 meters have to be provided with a two meter alley approximately at mid-length.70 local economy and interactions.
+However, blocks exceeding 250 meters have to be provided with a two meter alley approximately at mid-length.70 discount walkability and reduce the possibility for densification.
+A walkable city is a key measure to bring people into the public space, reduce congestion and boost local economy and interactions.
 A vibrant street life encourages people to walk or cycle around, while a rational street network enables necessary city administrative services to be offered within walking or cycling distance and ensures security.
 Ultimately, high density and a social mix make proximity to work, home and services possible.
 Walkability helps to reduce automobile reliance and thus alleviate relevant congestion, air pollution and resource depletion issues.
 Undoubtedly, pedestrians add an incredible amount of vibrancy to city life.
 However, it should be cautioned that small blocks could lead to undesirable results such as: